ecomods/patternscaper/function_specifications.md

 - `landscape` (matrix or SpatRaster): Landscape to rotate
 - `angle` (numeric): Rotation angle in degrees (default: 0)
 - `fill_value` (numeric): Value to fill new cells created during rotation (default: NA)
+- `as_raster` (logical): Whether to return a SpatRaster object (default: TRUE)

 **Output:**
+- If as_raster=TRUE: SpatRaster with rotated landscape and NA cells cropped out
-- SpatRaster: Rotated landscape with NA cells cropped out
+- If as_raster=FALSE: Matrix with rotated landscape and NA cells cropped out

 **Description:**
-1. Converts input to SpatRaster if not already
+1. Converts input to appropriate format for processing
 2. Rotates the landscape by the specified angle
 3. Crops the result to remove NA cells at the edges
-4. Returns the rotated and cropped landscape
+4. Returns in the requested format (matrix or SpatRaster)

 ### `matrix_to_raster`

 **Input:**
 - `matrix` (matrix): Binary landscape matrix to convert
-- `resolution` (numeric): Spatial resolution of output raster (default: 1)
 - `crs` (character): Coordinate reference system (default: NULL)

 **Output:**